-Connecticut, Rhode Island, and California passed mattress producer responsibility (EPR) laws establishing industry-run and financed statewide collection and recycling programsexternal link through the Mattress Recycling Councilexternal link , and Oregon is considering similar legislation.
+Connecticut, Rhode Island, California, and Oregon passed mattress producer responsibility (EPR) laws establishing industry-run and financed statewide collection and recycling programsexternal link through the Mattress Recycling Councilexternal link .
 British Columbiaexternal link is planning to implement a province-wide mattress EPR program in 2025.
 In France, a manufacturer-run EPR program for the collection and recycling of all furniture and mattresses began in 2013: Eco-Mobilierexternal link (French for "eco-furniture") and Valdeliaexternal link

 Stay in touch

 Have questions about the LinkUp mattress program?
 Contact Alex Erzen contact info for Alex Erzen – Project Manager